This infection is spread from another person through contact with the mouth, eyes, genital secretions, or direct contact with an active lesion.

 To avoid delays in treating relapses, your doctor may give you an additional course of tablets to keep in reserve and use at the first sign of a flare-up.

 Once you have started this, you will need to order another course for the next episode.
-If the infection involves the eye, it is important to seek medical advice immediately.
+If the infection involves the eye, it is essential to seek medical advice immediately.

 Genital herpes can be transmitted to a baby during delivery, as it goes through the birth passage when there is an active lesion at the time of birth.

-Women who have genital herpes should inform their obstetrician during the prenatal period so that steps can be taken to protect the baby.
+Women who have genital herpes should inform their obstetrician during the prenatal period to take steps to protect the baby.

 Self-care (What can I do?)